Jeomon/Web-Search-Agent/docs/README.md

 # Web Search Agent

 **Web Search Agent** is an intelligent system built with **Playwright** to automate web browsing tasks.
-This agent interacts with web pages by identifying and acting on interactive elements, such as buttons, links, and input fields, using annotated screenshots.
-It efficiently performs complex web interactions through precise actions and context-based decision-making, offering a robust solution for web automation, testing, and intelligent browsing.
+This agent interacts with web pages by identifying and acting on interactive elements, such as buttons, links, and input fields.
+It now supports two modes of operation: using annotated screenshots with bounding boxes and utilizing the accessibility (a11y) tree, allowing for a more efficient web search experience without the need for visual processing.

 [Demo of the Project](https://github.com/Jeomon/Web-Search-Agent/blob/main/assets/)

 ## Key Features

-- **Interactive Element Detection:** The agent automatically detects and highlights interactive components like buttons, input fields, and links on a webpage.
-Each element is uniquely labeled with **bounding boxes** for clear reference, enabling the agent to perform the correct actions with precision.
+- **Interactive Element Detection:** The agent automatically detects and highlights interactive components like buttons, input fields, and links on a webpage, regardless of the method used (screenshot or a11y tree).

 - **Dynamic Action Execution:** The agent executes a wide range of actions, including:
   - **Clicking** on buttons or links.